 - a 1-2 hr session to more fully explore the subject

-- Recognise the impact of caring on the carer
+- Understand the impact of the caring role

 To book a ThinkCARER session please contact Jess Kearslake: